 Meanwhile, the speakers aired one redneck joke after another, and the crowd laughed.
 They also included a performance of a rodeo clown, who danced with a horse.

 I met some old friends there but also created a few new ones.
-Everyone I started to talk had a positive attitude.
-Many people shared some basic thing that brings them joy, like good coworkers at work, a book they are reading, their family, friends, current weather, and so on.
+Everyone I talked to had a positive attitude.
+Many people shared some basic thing that brings them joy, like good coworkers at work, a book they are reading, their family, friends, the current weather, and so on.
 It was refreshing, as at another event I covered earlier that day, I run into a person who started the conversation with something like: "So, I purchased iPhone 5, and just two weeks later, these bastards announced iPhone 6.
 I feel cheated!"

 After the rodeo, there were dances with live music.

-After taking a few pics for the paper, I joined and danced a bit — something I haven't done for five years or so.
-I attended many concerts in that time; however, they were within metal or electronic genres, where dance equals jumping all over the place like mad.
-The country dance is a tad more serious, so I tried to quickly recall some long-time forgotten waltz or foxtrot moves while attempted to adapt to the "two-step" or whatever it's called.
-I bet it looked hilarious, but I had a good time.
-Not sure if the girls I danced with felt the same, but anyway.
-Maybe I will try to learn all that stuff one day, but I think I will stick with moshing under a stage for now.
+After taking a few pics for the paper, I joined and danced a bit — something I haven't done for years.
+I attended many concerts in that time; however, they were within metal or electronic genres, where dance equals moshing all over the place like mad.
+The country dance is a tad more serious, so I tried to quickly recall some long-time forgotten waltz or foxtrot moves while attempting to adapt them to the "two-step" or whatever it's called, and I had a good time.
+Not sure if the girls I danced with felt the same, though.
+I bet it looked hilarious to the onlookers.
+Anyway, the community aspect of the event was more exciting than the actual rodeo.
+It was a good evening.

 If you enjoyed this post, check out my other articles about Kansas, or all of the USA.
 You can also visit my blog archives for more categories and topics.
 Thanks for reading!